Bpatalano/userID-userAge/README.md

   Your result will be logged in the console

-# More info and how to run on any file
+## More info and how to run on any file:

 The program can be executed on a command line with node installed globally

-To run this program on './relative/path/to/file.csv' you would type 'node solution.js ./relative/path/to/file.csv'
+To run this program on `./relative/path/to/file.csv` you would type `node solution.js ./relative/path/to/file.csv`

 The program accepts a filename for a file which contains an arbitrary number of lines.
 Each line contains an integer user ID and an integer user age, delimited by a comma.